serverless/serverless-python-requirements/README.md

 custom:
   pythonRequirements:
     dockerizePip: true
-    dockerSshSymlink: /path/to/.ssh
+    dockerSsh: true
 ```
-This must be the path to your folder (usually `~/.ssh`) containing your ssh public and private keys.
+The dockerSsh option will set a volume in the docker container to be able to use your ssh keys.
-**Caution:** please note, it will only work if you have an empty passphrase!
+**Caution:** This option will only work if you are using ssh to pull your repos (git+ssh for instance) and this option assumes your `.ssh` folder is located in your home folder (located via the `$HOME` environment variable).

 [:checkered_flag: Windows notes](#checkered_flag-windows-dockerizepip-notes)